AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 - ### **git tag**

-> As a note, a tag is always pointing to a particular commit, it's tied only to that single commit
+> As a note, a tag is always pointing to a particular commit, it's tied only to that single commit.
+A tag is simply a "sticky note" in a commit, most likely used to mark every commit as a release (major, minor and patch release, according to the semantic versioning convention)

+There are two types of git tags: lightweight and annotated tags.

+**Lightweight tags:** They are...lightweight.
+They are just a name/label that points to a particular commit.

+**Annotated tags:** They store some additional meta data, including the author's name and email, the date, and a tagging message (like a commit message).

 Show the list of all tags present for the current repository without any additional information: